fmazzant/RestClient/README.md

 ### Post

-POST is used to send data to a server to create/update a resource.
+POST is used to send data to a server for create/update a resource.
 The data sent to the server with POST is stored in the request payload of the HTTP request:

 ```c#